Dr. Michaela Gruenheid

 Dr. Gruenheid authored a paper that discusses the anesthetic risks in brachycephalic dogs, and her special interests include fracture management, orthopedic surgeries, airway surgery and thoracic surgery.

 Michaela and her husband were married in 2013, while still living in Germany.
-Together they have two Rhodesian Ridgebacks, Summer and Sky.
+Together they have two Rhodesian Ridgebacks, Pepper and Sky.
 Dr. Gruenheid joined MOVES® in the spring of 2021, the same week that she achieved board certification through the American College of Veterinary Surgeons.

 Achieved board certification through the ACVS